 Tabs Explained - Properties

-The Method name is the text that the customer will see.
+The Method Name is the text that the customer will see.
 The Reference is for internal use only.
-This allows you to give multiple methods the same name but distinguish between them in the Shipping Manager.
+This allows you to give multiple methods the same name but distinguish between them in the main Shipping Methods area.

-Qualifying shipping codes are used when you want to deliver a number of products at a different charge to your standard products.
+Qualifying Shipping Codes are used when you want to deliver a number of products at a different charge to your standard products.
 For instance, a music shop may sell guitars which are heavy but also sell accessories such as straps and etc. which are light.
 They can set up one method as shipping code A for guitars and another method as shipping code B for accessories.
-They would need a third shipping method for a combination order of both types of products and this would be set as All (global method) and the Catch-all field must be ticked.
+They would need a third shipping method for a combination order of both types of products and this would be set as All (every product) and the Catch-all field must be ticked.

 Each shipping method can have its own VAT settings which is necessary when shipping to multiple countries.
 The prices you enter for each shipping method should reflect whichever option you chose.
 For instance, if you set it to always apply then your shipping prices should be inclusive of VAT or if you set it to never apply then your prices should be exclusive of VAT.
 If you choose the option that VAT applies if order attracts VAT then the prices must be set inclusive of VAT.
 This is useful when setting one shipping method for multiple countries as the system will use the Tax Rules to decide if VAT should be removed or not.

-A shipping method can be set to prevent free shipping and can also be set to be hidden if the items in the basket cannot be shipped immediately.
+A shipping method can be set to Prevent Free Shipping and can also be set to be hidden if the items in the basket cannot be shipped immediately.
 For instance, if the basket only contains pre-orders or out of stock products but you still wish to sell them.

 Tabs Explained - Fulfilment